lgibelli/singularity-docs/quick_start.rst

 Shell
 =====

-The `shell <https://singularity-userdoc.readthedocs.io/en/latest/appendix.html#id36>`_ command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.
+The :ref:`shell <shell-command>` command allows you to spawn a new shell within your container and interact with it as though it were a small virtual machine.

 ::